Buzzcut Season

 "Buzzcut Season" is a song by New Zealand singer-songwriter Lorde, taken from her debut studio album, Pure Heroine (2013).
 It was released on 23 September 2013 by Universal Music Group (UMG) as a promotional single from the album.
 Written by Lorde and Joel Little, "Buzzcut Season" is an electropop song that features elements from tropical music and discusses the "ridiculousness of modern life."

 Upon its release, "Buzzcut Season" was met with positive reviews from music critics, who praised its production and Lorde's vocal delivery on the track.
 The song reached number twenty-nine on the US Billboard Hot Rock Songs and number thirty-eight on the ARIA Streaming Tracks.
 Lorde performed "Buzzcut Season" during a number of shows, including the Late Show with David Letterman.
+The song was also performed on the Pure Heroine (2013-14), Melodrama (2017-18), Solar Power (2022-23), and Ultrasound (2025-26) concert tours.

 Background and composition

 "Buzzcut Season" was written by Lorde (credited under her birth-name Ella Yelich-O'Connor) and Joel Little, and was produced and mixed by Little.
 Similar to other songs from the album Pure Heroine, "Buzzcut Season" was recorded at Golden Age Studios in Auckland.
 On 23 September 2013, the track was released as a digital download promotional single on iTunes Stores by Universal Music New Zealand.

 "Buzzcut Season" is an electropop song that draws inspirations from tropical music, and features percussion snaps and xylophone in its instrumentation.
 Lyrically, the song talks about the "ridiculousness of modern life."
 Sammy Maine from the website Drowned in Sound commented that the song was a "heartbreaking comment on our war-driven way of life."
 She pointed out the lyrics "Explosions on TV and all the girls with heads inside a dream" against M.I.A.'s pop-reggae musical style.
 Gaby Whitehill from Gigwise website called the song a "melancholy affair" and praised the "epic piano laden beat combined with the 16-year-old's haunting vocals."